ToC

 CV Genius is the go-to resource for UK job seekers of all industries and experience levels.

-With an intuitive CV maker, a diverse collection of free industry-specific resources like cover letter examples and professional CV templates, as well as guides on how to write a perfect CV and cover letter.
+With an intuitive CV maker, a diverse collection of free industry-specific resources like cover letter examples and CV templates, as well as guides on how to write a perfect CV and cover letter.
 CV Genius has been featured in multiple renowned publications, such as the BBC, HR.com, MSN, Forbes, and Glassdoor.

 CV Genius and its team of career advisors and HR specialists can help anyone make an effective job application and earn more interviews.

-For media queries or concerns, please contact us.
+For media inquiries, please contact us.

 Seb Morgan